ryanliupie/HomeLab/README.md

 <h1> My Homelab</h1>
-<p> In my opinion, a homelab is simply where you can learn and test new skills.
-More specifically, how you can utilize computing equipment to achieve various types of goals and tasks.
-This lab is meant to run as a media server, with the addition of programming, and conducting different cybersecurity tasks such as penetration testing, and cryptography.
-Not only that but it will be used to learn how to troubleshoot different types of hardwares and softwares.   </p>
+<p> In my opinion, a homelab is a personal environment where you can learn and test new skills.
+More specifically, it’s a space to explore how computing equipment can be utilized to achieve various goals and tasks.
+My homelab is designed to function as a media server and to support programming, penetration testing, and cryptography activities.
+Additionally, it serves as a platform for learning how to troubleshoot different types of hardware and software.   </p>
 <br>
 <h1> Components </h1>
 <hr>